Steel Knight 23.2: 2nd Bn., 5th Marines reinforces embassy

 |0

-This work, Steel Knight 23.2: 2nd Bn., 5th Marines reinforces embassy [Image 4 of 4], by LCpl Juan Torres, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Steel Knight 23.2: 2nd Bn., 5th Marines reinforces embassy [Image 9 of 9], by Cpl Earik Barton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT